 The Mini AT is used in CEDEO's WimBridge service and can be licensed to interested users.

 Video analysis, hierarchical segmentation and summarization software library for integration in 3rd party systems.

-BRIDGET will hold 3 workshops during the project, the first, in December 2013, was organised with external contributors and companies/organisations with the goal to collect and document additional use scenarios, and to present and discuss technologies already available at partners for further development in the project.
+BRIDGET held 3 workshops during the project, the first, in December 2013, was organised with external contributors and companies/organisations with the goal to collect and document additional use scenarios, and to present and discuss technologies already available at partners for further development in the project.
 The output of this workshop was an extensive list of candidate use scenarios for possible demonstration of BRIDGET tools, and a preliminary mapping of technologies (both current and future) to the scenarios.

 Miroslaw Bober, Centre for Vision, Speech and Signal Processing, University of Surrey, UK.